-Please watch the following video and read these guidelines in full before uploading your labels.
+Please watch the video and read these guidelines in full before uploading your labels.
 Labels which match the requirements will be approved much faster. 😃

 To ensure the best print quality you'll want to ensure your labels use vector graphics where possible (excluding any photographs).
 For this we would recommend using Adobe Illustrator.
 There is other various vector-based software on the market but Illustrator is what will be used to proof the files for print.